adrianjuliusaluoch/adrianjuliusaluoch/README.md

 <b>Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/></b>

-Hi, I’m Adrian Julius Aluoch, a Data Analyst with a background in computer science and a strong foundation in statistics and data analytics.
+I’m Adrian Julius Aluoch, a Data Analyst with a background in computer science and a strong foundation in statistics and data analytics.

 I work with SQL, Python, R, and BI tools to analyze data, uncover patterns, and turn complex datasets into insights that support better decision-making.